 There is something outstanding about cheery and merry entrance areas of a home at Christmas.
-It not only depicts a sense of merriment and high-spirits within the home, it is also a clear indication of what type of Christmas decor to expect within the home's interior.
+It not only depicts a sense of merriment and high-spirits within the home, but it is also a clear indication of what type of Christmas decor to expect within the home's interior.

-At this special time of the year, traditional Christmas decorations which includes anything from the traditional Christmas tree and its strings of shimmering garlands, to glass baubles, glitter, bells, angels, candles, snow globes, candy canes, and pine cones are used lavishly indoors.
+At this special time of the year, traditional Christmas decorations which include anything from the traditional Christmas tree and its strings of shimmering garlands, to glass baubles, glitter, bells, angels, candles, snow globes, candy canes, and pine cones are used lavishly indoors.

 But with the exterior, not much attention is paid to Xmas decorations.
 The exterior is either left bare and bereft of any decoration and if there is any, it will probably be a stringy garland or a non-descript wreath hung on the front door.

 Today, decorating your porch and front door goes beyond garlands and scant wreaths and you will find that there are several more creative ways to decorate the entry of your residence.

 The good thing too is that they are quite affordable to put together and set up, and best of all, they are reusable which means you can use the items again and again; every Christmas, for years.

 Before you can decide on the best way to decorate, you must think about what will suit your porch and entrance door best.

 - The size of your porch or entry area.

 - The type of front door - Is it a single or double leaf door?